BMW S1000XR (2020 - on) Review

 This increases comfort – but also means that on seriously bumping roads or exploring the potential of the engine the XR can hint at being a bit bouncy and disconnected.
 The optional Dynamic ESA with its sportier 'dynamic' damping option is recommended for riding with gusto.

-The screen’s good (down for sporty engagement, up for visor-clearing mile-munching), the handlebar 'decoupling' system ensures none of the annoying vibes that spoilt the first-generation S1000XR, and though scooped-out with a fixed position the seat is comfy.
+The screen’s good (down for sporty engagement, up for visor-clearing mile-munching), the handlebar 'decoupling' system tackles the annoying vibes that spoilt the first-generation S1000XR, and though scooped-out with a fixed position the seat is comfy.
 Apply the brakes and you stop.
 Bang.

 EngineNext up: Reliability